 It’s also made use of product placement, dropping references to its products into smash hit Korean TV series My Love From the Star.
 This approach has really helped establish the brand in China.

 South Korea’s also a major tourist destination for Chinese travelers, with a year on year increase in volume of more than 15% recently reported.
 At a time when Hong Kong is less able to rely on a steady influx of Chinese visitors, South Korea and Japan are seeing increasing numbers of tourists from China.
 For the many million residents of Beijing and Shanghai, Seoul has a shorter flight time than Hong Kong.
 Regional infectious disease concerns (such as SARS and MERS) have recently affected tourism but it soon bounces back.

 South Korea as a holiday destination

 Duty free shopping is a big draw for Chinese visitors to the Korean peninsula.
-Here shoppers are able to snap up clothing, accessories and beauty products in shopping centres designed specifically to cater to their needs.
+Here shoppers are able to purchase clothing, accessories, and beauty products in shopping centers designed specifically to cater to their needs.
 It’s just one of the ways Korea has managed to give Chinese consumers what they need.
 It’s an approach that western brands would do well to learn from.